naplab/DSTRF/README.md

 Matlab and python functions and scripts are under their correponding directories.
 To get started, take a look at the jupyter notebook under the python directory.

 ### TODO
-1. Add data jackknifing procedure for roust analysis.
+1. Add data jackknifing procedure for robust analysis.
 2. Port network nonlinearity calculations from Matlab to Python for better integration.
 3. Organize code into a more accessible interface.